GustavePate/trello2txt/README.md

 - a trello api developper token [here](https://trello.com/docs/).
 - your board id (see the url in your webbrowser when you're connected to trello)
 - the name of the lists you wan't to dump to text

+Adjust the filters to your needs (by default only cards with orange and red labels will be display)

 Then just run
     python /path/to/trello2txt/trello2txt.py /path/to/trello2txt/conf.py